Grade Level

 When you’ve planned your solution, tested it a few times with different people, and adjusted it to best serve your goals, share it.
 Post your exercise routine or equipment prototype in the Down to Earth Community Lab so others can try it out.
 Share a photo, and we’ll include it HERE for everyone to see!

-Notes: If you share your routine or equipment, no identifying information will be shared, and permission must be granted by an adult.
+NOTES: Ask your adult before sharing your routine or prototype.
+Be sure to remove any identifying information.
 Before beginning any exercise routine, ensure you have a safe place to work out and consult a physician or other qualified medical professional with any questions you may have regarding a medical condition or treatment before undertaking a new health care regimen.

 Want To Learn More?